jaceleetoronto/video-rental-sql/README.md

-# video-rental-sql
-A comprehensive Video Rental Data Management System built using Oracle SQL with BCNF normalization.
-The project includes database schemas, views, and queries for rental management, customer tracking, equipment maintenance, and payment processing.
-Additionally, a Bash program and a Java-based GUI provide user interaction with the database.
+# Video Rental DBMS Project
+This project is a Video Rental Database Management System (DBMS) that allows users to manage rental transactions, customers, equipment inventory, and payments efficiently.
+It includes:

+Database Schema: Tables for storing customer, equipment, rentals, maintenance, and payments data.
+SQL Queries: Various queries for data retrieval and analysis.
+Java GUI Application: A simple Java-based Swing GUI to interact with the database.
+Testing Scripts: A test script (TestConnection.java) to check database connectivity.